dolivetree/documentation/language/advanced-concepts/functions.md

 ---
-sidebar_position: 320
+sidebar_position: 50
 ---

-# Creating custom functions
+# Functions

-Functions allow you to create your own dialects inside Deci.
+Custom functions allow you to create your dialects inside Decipad.

 They can be defined as follows: